datajoint/element-calcium-imaging/docs/src/tutorials/index.md

 + Element Calcium Imaging includes an [interactive tutorial on GitHub Codespaces](https://github.com/datajoint/element-calcium-imaging#interactive-tutorial), which is configured for users to run the pipeline.

-+ DataJoint Elements are modular pipelines that can be connected into a complete pipeline.
++ DataJoint Elements are modular and can be connected into a complete pipeline.
 In the interactive tutorial are example Jupyter notebooks that combine five DataJoint Elements - Lab, Animal, Session, Event, and Calcium Imaging.
 The notebooks describe the pipeline and provide instructions for running the pipeline.
 For convenience, these notebooks are also rendered on this website:
    + [Tutorial notebook](./tutorial.ipynb)
    + [Quality metrics notebook](./quality_metrics.ipynb)